laurenhamann/book-blog/content/blog/reviews/Then She Was Gone/index.md

 And then one day a charming and charismatic stranger called Floyd walks into a café and sweeps Laurel off her feet.

-Before too long she’s staying the night at this house and being introduced to his nine year old daughter.
+Before too long she’s staying the night at this house and being introduced to his nine-year-old daughter.

 Poppy is precocious and pretty - and meeting her completely takes Laurel's breath away.